ZufallsmaschineSS19/ZufallsmaschineSS19.github.io/LCG/classical_md_LCG.md

 ### Autocorrelation Test

 The Autocorrelation Test tests sub sequences of the original binary sequence and looks how much they depend on each other (or how "similar" they are).

+#### An explanation

 Let's take the sequence
 $$ b = 0, 0, 1, 0, 0, 0, 0, 1, 0, 1, 0, 1, 0, 1, 0, 1, 0, 0, 1, 0, 1, 1, 0, 0, \dots $$
 and create from it two sub sequences of length $10$.
 We let $b_{i}$ be the sub sequence of length $10$ that was created by removing the _first_ $i$ bits from the sequence $b$ and then removing everything that makes $b_{i}$ longer than length $10$.
 $$b_{0} = 0, 0, 1, 0, 0, 0, 0, 1, 0, 1$$